ironblodz/tecprestige/wp-content/plugins/multibanco-ifthen-software-gateway-for-woocommerce/readme.txt

 = 9.3.0 - 2024-05-22 =
 * [NEW] `ifthen_allow_settings_woocommerce_not_euro` filter to allow setting up the payment gateways even if the shop currency is not set to Euro - For multi-currency shops
-* [FIX] Deprecation notices "Creation of dynamic property" on PHP 8.2 and above
+* [FIX] Deprecation notices “Creation of dynamic property” on PHP 8.2 and above
 * [FIX] Cofidis Pay return without Success attribute on the callback URL
 * [TWEAK] Refactor the way the payment gateways are loaded so that plugins that call new \WC_Payment_Gateways(); will get our payment methods
 * [TWEAK] Cofidis Pay icon in SVG format
 * [DEV] Tested with WordPress 6.6-alpha-58182 and WooCommerce 8.9.1

 = 9.2.4 - 2024-04-09 =
-* [TWEAK] Show [PRO add-on 3.5](https://ptwooplugins.com/product/multibanco-mbway-credit-card-payshop-ifthenpay-woocommerce-pro-add-on/) blurred options
+* [TWEAK] Show [PRO add-on 3.5](https://nakedcatplugins.com/product/multibanco-mbway-credit-card-payshop-ifthenpay-woocommerce-pro-add-on/) blurred options

 = 9.2.3 - 2024-04-08 =
-* [NEW] [PRO add-on 3.5](https://ptwooplugins.com/product/multibanco-mbway-credit-card-payshop-ifthenpay-woocommerce-pro-add-on/): Codifis payment information banner, with the price to pay month, on the product page (simple product for now)
+* [NEW] [PRO add-on 3.5](https://nakedcatplugins.com/product/multibanco-mbway-credit-card-payshop-ifthenpay-woocommerce-pro-add-on/): Codifis payment information banner, with the price to pay month, on the product page (simple product for now)
 * [DEV] Tested with WordPress 6.6-alpha-57928 and WooCommerce 8.8.0-rc.1

 = 9.2.2 - 2024-03-26 =
-* [FIX] Deprecation notices "Creation of dynamic property" on PHP 8.2 and above
+* [FIX] Deprecation notices “Creation of dynamic property” on PHP 8.2 and above
 * [FIX] Typo
 * [DEV] Tested with WordPress 6.5-RC3-57875 and WooCommerce 8.7.0